alexandercoabad-eng/MC14500B_IHP/README.md

 ## Automated Verification Workflows

-The verification suite splits its pipeline tasks to guarantee absolute behavioral correctness and structural layout integrity before submission[cite: 2].
+The verification suite splits its pipeline tasks to guarantee absolute behavioral correctness and structural layout integrity before submission.

 ### 1. Behavioral RTL Simulation Loop
 Driven locally or remotely by a Python-based `cocotb` test harness.